AhmadKHamdan/Software-Engineering-Projects/README.md

 projects completed as part of **COMP433 -- Software Engineering** at the Faculty of Engineering and Technology.

-The repository includes: - All submitted project files - Corrected/annotated versions returned by instructors
+The repository includes: - All submitted project files & Corrected versions returned by instructors

 ------------------------------------------------------------------------